We are a covenant community nurturing the whole child to love God, love learning, and serve others.

 Third through eighth grades attend school from 8:30 – 2:45 four days per week.
 On Fridays, students participate in planned activities or field trips, attend scheduled optional group study at school, or are at home with their parents doing assigned work.
 We believe this offers families the best of traditional education and homeschooling for a balance between school and home life.

-welcome from our
+a word from our

 We are delighted that you are considering Crossroads for your child.
 Crossroads is a covenant community nurturing the whole child to love God, love learning, and serve others.
 Everything we do at CCS is filtered through this purpose.
 Our philosophy of education is inspired by Charlotte Mason, a prolific writer and educator at the turn of the twentieth century.
 Miss Mason believed, as we do, that education should go well beyond college prep, career prep, and standardized test prep.
 As persons, created in the image of God, children are capable of learning and delighting in so much more!